timruffles/mobile-drag-drop/README.md

         iterationInterval?:number;

-        // hook for custom logic that decides if a drag operation should start dragStartConditionOverride?:( event:TouchEvent ) => boolean;
+        // hook for custom logic that decides if a drag operation should start
+        // executed once with the initial touchmove and if true is returned the drag-operation initializes.
+        // defaults to (event.touches.length === 1)
+        dragStartConditionOverride?:( event:TouchEvent ) => boolean;

         // hook for custom logic that can manipulate the drag image translate offset